-- Bently Heritage Trail System: Usually snow-free but muddy much of the time after storms.
+- Bently Heritage Trail System: Often snow free but can be muddy much of this time.

 - Genoa Trail System: Eagle Ridge Loop has the least amount of snow but can be muddy/snowy after storms with areas around the Sierra Canyon bridge often holding snow.

-- River Fork Ranch: Typically snow-free but muddy much of the time after storms.
+- River Fork Ranch Trail System: Typically snow-free but muddy much of the time after storms.